magento/architecture/design-documents/service-isolation/caching-layer.md

 ### Resolutions
  - Model "Remote cache dedicated to each service" is most suitable.
  - REST entry point on each service for cache invalidation should be created.
+ - Consider possibility of cache invalidation by publishing events in the message queue.
  - Create HLD for caching API REST requests (GET).